rahulrameshnair/lcis/README.md

 - Python: 3.9, 3.10
 - OS: Win 10 and 11.

-It has to be further highlighted that tool was primarily tested in VSCode, and Spyder using the environment cloned from environment.yml.
+It has to be further highlighted that these jupyter notebooks were primarily tested in VSCode, and Spyder using the environment cloned from environment.yml.
 A conventional browser-based jupyternotebook should also work.

 ## To Dos in the upcoming versions
 - [ ] Code refractoring
-- [ ] Convert the tool to a conventional python package format
+- [ ] Convert the code to a conventional python package format, and release as a tool
 - [ ] Availability through Pypi
 - [ ] Bulk import of foreground inventories and their dependencies based on the database properties file
 - [ ] Conversion of metadata into a JSON scheme